 Additive manufacturing (AM) techniques that are advancing by leaps and bounds on the ground will need more work before they can be applied in meaningful ways to construction projects in space, a committee of the U.S. National Research Council (NRC) has found.
 A prepublication draft of the report "3D Printing in Space," released July 18 by The NRC Committee on Space-Based Additive Manufacturing, found that government and industry are not adequately organized for the research and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NRC Sees Promise, Problems With Additive Manufacturing In Space".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NRC Sees Promise, Problems With Additive Manufacturing In Space".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.